-Attrition: For school-level outcomes, there is no attrition because head teachers were interviewed in all sample schools at endline.
+For school-level outcomes, there is no attrition because head teachers were interviewed in all sample schools at endline.
 For teacher-level outcomes, we focus on the treatment status of teachers at endline, and thus with endline teacher questionnaire response rates, rather than with attrition per se.
-This is because we believe that the best measure of de facto treatment in a school is whether the teachers in that school at endline were treated, regardless of their presence in that school at baseline, because these teachers are likely the relevant ones for the students during most of the treatment period (the academic year that was just ending when endline data were collected in early 2019).
-We have complete information (from monitoring data) on teacher's treatment status in the schools at endline, but teacher non-response is a potential issue for teacher-level outcomes measured in teacher questionnaires.
+This is because we believe that the best measure of de facto treatment in a school is whether the teachers in that school at endline were treated, regardless of their presence in that school at baseline.
+It is likely that these teachers were relevant for students during most of the treatment period (the academic year that was just ending when endline data were collected in early 2019).

+We have complete information (from monitoring data) on teachers' treatment status in the schools at endline, but teacher non-response is a potential issue for teacher-level outcomes measured in teacher questionnaires.
 These questions may lack responses for three reasons.
-First, interviewers were instructed not to administer the teacher questionnaire.
-Second, interviewers also failed to attempt interviews for another 2.7% of the teachers.
-Third, for another 6.9% of the teachers, interviewers could not administer the questionnaire due to teacher
+First, interviewers were instructed not to administer the teacher questionnaire to the 6.9 per cent of teachers who were also respondents for the head teacher questionnaire.
+Second, interviewers also failed to attempt interviews for another 2.7 per cent of the teachers.
+Third, for another 6.9 per cent of the teachers, interviewers could not administer the questionnaire due to teacher absence.